 - Noble Savage: Mockingly, painfully subverted.
 Our unfortunate, vapid actor believes he'll be freed by these stronger, hardier, more-knowing-than-white-people tribals... they actually beat him half to death, then eat him alive.

 - Never Found the Body: At one point, a character apparently gets drunk and drives his car off a cliff.
 They never find the body.
 Well until he inevitably comes back to save the day at any rate.
 He really doesn't save it, aside from helping to accompany Kenner's crack team.
 He has been feeding the US investigators information on the ELF camp, however.

 - Only Sane Man: In an interesting meta-spin on the trope, Crichton himself.
-In his afterward of the novel, following a quick list of facts about the environment, Crichton caps the list with the quip, "Everyone has an agenda.
+In his afterward of the novel, following a quick list of facts about the science and politics of the environment, Crichton caps the list with the quip, "Everyone has an agenda.
 Except me."